 Glacier Peak Wilderness - Day 13

 In the morning, we had to wait some time for an available taxi.
 This was because the driver was busy driving other people to the same trail.
-At 9 in the morning, we would already be her 3rd trip there that day and she told us she typically did this throughout the summer.
+At 9 in the morning we would already be her 3rd trip there that day and she told us she typically did that throughout the entire summer.
 That seemed a lot more convenient than just organizing public transport...

 That evening we visited a different restaurant; it was an odd combination of US sports bar and German beer garden.
 The next morning we would travel back to Seattle.
 There was only one train and it would leave at 6:45 in the morning from a train station several kilometers away from the village.
 We noticed that that morning the same train had been delayed by more than 2 hours and hoped that wouldn't be that case for ours.
 We set our alarm for 5:00 and went to sleep.